ricdezen/nameless_language/README.md

   obj has x;
   ```

-- Because fields are accessed by name at runtime, working with instance state is slow.
-It’s technically a constant-time
-  operation—thanks, hash tables—but the constant factors are relatively large.
-This is a major component of why dynamic
-  languages are slower than statically typed ones.
-How do sophisticated implementations of dynamically typed languages
-  cope with and optimize this?
+- > Because fields are accessed by name at runtime, working with instance state is slow.
+It’s technically a constant-time operation—thanks, hash tables—but the constant factors are relatively large.
+This is a major component of why dynamic languages are slower than statically typed ones.
+How do sophisticated implementations of dynamically typed languages cope with and optimize this?

 - Optimize `init` method lookup.
 I was thinking of giving each class a structure with the overridable things, such as
   operators etc.

+- Find a way to ensure an object remains in a valid state along the inheritance chain.
+Maybe dividing fields in public
+  and private can make sense.

 My own: